Top-Rated New York to Delaware Car Shipping Company

 Federal Licensing Should Be Visible

-Legitimate auto transport companies publicly display their USDOT and MC numbers within their website credentials or company information sections.
-Customers can independently verify those numbers through the FMCSA SAFER database before booking a shipment.
+Legitimate auto transport companies clearly display their USDOT and MC numbers, usually on their website footer, About page, or company credentials section.
+You can independently verify these credentials using the FMCSA SAFER database before arranging your shipment.

 2